 AP Psychology AP Chemistry AP Environmental Science

-AP US History AP Calculus AB AP Studio Art 2-D
+AP US History AP Calculus AB/BC AP Music Theory

 Madison’s Health Services program is an Oregon State Approved Professional Technical Program of Portland Public Schools.
 It is a 4-year program that provides students with basic medical knowledge, medical terminology, and the opportunity to explore a wide variety of medical careers.
 Our program provides instruction and experiences designed to assist students in qualifying for post-secondary education and for entry-level positions in health care.
 Upon completion of Madison’s 4-year health services program, the students will receive a health services endorsement in addition to their diploma.
 They will also receive 1.0 Health Credit if enrolled all four years.